junxit/us-congress-bills-113/metadata.md

 - 2014-12-01 — Placed on the Union Calendar, Calendar No. 473.
 - 2014-12-01 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-633.
 - 2014-12-01 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-633.
+- 2014-12-02 — Considered as unfinished business. (consideration: CR H8239)
+- 2014-12-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 7 (Roll no. 536). (text: CR 12/1/2014 H8190)
+- 2014-12-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 7 (Roll no. 536).(text: CR 12/1/2014 H8190)